The Outlaw Logic and Wet Dream Mysticism of Matthew McConaughey

 “I come from a long line of rule breakers,” McConaughey writes.
 “I come from a family of disciplinarians where you better follow the rules, until you’re man enough to break em.”

 This is the outlaw logic that McConaughey was raised on.
-It’s the backbone of Greenlights, his memoir published by Crown last month.
+It’s the backbone of Greenlights, a memoir published by Crown late last year.
 The title is a metaphor for all the signals we encounter in life that affirm and enable our progress.
 McConaughey ties his success to his ability to identify and capitalize on “green lights.”
 Of course, he’s well aware that this implies a healthy dose of privilege.

 “I have a lot of proof that the world is conspiring to make me happy,” he writes.